rjseymour66/documentation/content/en/docs/Golang/servers.md

 - `cmd/serverdir/server.go` contains the `main` method.
 This is where you create a logger and execute the server's `ListenAndServe()` method.
 - `internal/helpers/*` contains private code such as JSON formatters and handlers for the handler chaining pattern.
 - `errors/errors.go` contains custom errors.
-- `server-name/server.go` contains the custom server implementation, including the constructor, routes, etc.
+- `server-name/server.go` contains the service's server implementation, including the constructor, routes, etc.
-- `server-name/server_test.go` tests `server.go` with the `httptest.NewRecorder()` method.
+- `service-name/server_test.go` tests `server.go` with the `httptest.NewRecorder()` method.
-- `server-name/app.go` contains the server's business logic.
+- `server-name/service.go` contains the service's business logic.